bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 The 2006 release of Vim 7 saw the introduction a new form of completion, omni-completion.
-Omni-completion, orthogonal to existing forms of completion such as `keyword` or `dictionary` completion, is performed by the defined `omnifunc` that will usually offer filetype-specific completions.
+Omni-completion, orthogonal to existing forms of completion such as `keyword` or `dictionary` completion, is performed by the defined `omnifunc` which offers filetype-specific completions.

 Invoked by `<Control-x><Control-o>`, the intelligence of omni-completion depends on the sophistication of the `omnifunc` in use.
 Vim ships with set of